maths/moodle-qtype_stack/doc/en/Authoring/Inputs.md

 _The student may not fill in part of a matrix._  If they do so, the remaining entries will be completed with `?` characters which render the attempt invalid.
 STACK cannot cope with empty boxes here.

+#### Scientific units ####

+The support for scientific units includes an input type which enables teachers to check units as valid/invalid.
+See the separate documentation for [units](Units.md).

+#### Text area ####

+Enter algebraic expressions on multiple lines.
+STACK passes the result to [Maxima](../CAS/Maxima.md) as a list.
+Note, the teacher's answer and any syntax hint must be a list!
+If you just pass in an expression strange behaviour may result.

-#### Notes input ####
+#### Equivalence reasoning input ####

-This input is a text area into which students may type whatever they choose.
-It can be used to gather their notes or "working".
-However, this input always returns an empty value to the CAS, so that the contents are never assessed.
-Note that any potential response tree which relies on this input will never get evaluated!
+The purpose of this input type is to enable students to "reason by equivalence.
+See the specific documentation for more information:  [Equivalence reasoning](../CAS/Equivalence_reasoning.md).
+Note, the teacher's answer and any syntax hint must be a list!
+If you just pass in an expression strange behaviour may result.

+#### Dropdown/Checkbox/Radio ####

+The dropdown, checkbox and radio input types enable teachers to create [multiple choice](MCQ.md) questions.
+See the separate documentation.

 #### String input ####

 This is a normal input into which students may type whatever they choose.
 It is always converted into a Maxima string internally.
 Note that there is no way whatsoever to parse the student's string into a Maxima expresison.
 If you accept a string, then it will always remain a string!
 You can't later check for algebraic equivalence, the only tests available will be simple string matches, regular expressions etc.

-#### Equivalence reasoning input ####
+#### Notes input ####

-The purpose of this input type is to enable students to "reason by equivalence.
-See the specific documentation for more information:  [Equivalence reasoning](../CAS/Equivalence_reasoning.md).
-Note, the teacher's answer and any syntax hint must be a list!
-If you just pass in an expression strange behaviour may result.

-#### Dropdown ####

-The dropdown input type enables teachers to create [multiple choice](MCQ.md) questions.
-See the separate documentation.
+This input is a text area into which students may type whatever they choose.
+It can be used to gather their notes or "working".
+However, this input always returns an empty value to the CAS, so that the contents are never assessed.
+Note that any potential response tree which relies on this input will never get evaluated!

-#### Scientific units ####
+#### Single Character ####

-The support for scientific units includes an input type which enables teachers to check units as valid/invalid.
-See the separate documentation for [units](Units.md).
+A single letter can be entered.
+This is useful for creating multiple choice questions, but is not used regularly.

 ### Model answer ###  {#model_answer}